 Since most people don’t want to solve puzzles on their anniversaries, I will include these puzzles in an excel file next week and wait until April 17th to update this post with the solutions.

-Instead I’ve made an orange graphic with an interesting fact about the number 453 that I read here.
+Instead I’ve made an orange graphic with an interesting fact about the number 453 that I read at OEIS.org.

 - 453 is a composite number.